ewilded/psychoPATH/README.md

 The default configuration of get_docroots.pl provides us with a full list of possible payloads covering both above scenarios.
 Its list of known document root paths is generated the same way --os-shell feature in sqlmap does.
+Please see the sample_results.txt file to see the results procuded with default configuration.

 2) Bypassing any file upload restrictions